-Closing the Manufacturing Skills Gap: 3 Steps to a Well-Trained Team
+Closing the Manufacturing Skills Gap: Develop a Well-Trained Team

 In situations like this, formal training is an anchor strategy for maintaining a safe and efficient system into the future.
 But where do you start?
 Below, Swagelok’s global services team shares three steps for building an effective fluid system training program.